Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 Oxygen gets low marks in this area.
 It isn't necessarily more complex to use so much as it's not made for beginner users.

 Because Oxygenhas been made with developers and high-level designers in mind, the layout and ease of use come at the expense of new WordPress users.
-The interface is designed to provide a more granular level of control which can be confusing to the uninitiated.
+The user interface is designed to provide a more granular level of control which can be confusing to the uninitiated.

-Experienced WordPress developers will find the easier to use and more intuitive than other builders.
+Experienced WordPress developers will find the plugin easier to use and more intuitive than other builders.
 However, for the vast majority of users, the learning curve with Oxygen will be much steeper.

 Elementor Ease of Use